worktheclock/nix.dev/source/tutorials/nix-language.md

 (indented-strings)=
 ### Indented strings

-Also known as “multi-line strings”.
+Also known as "multi-line strings".

-The Nix language offers convenience syntax for character strings which span multiple lines that have common indentation.
+The Nix language offers a convenient syntactic pattern for character strings spanning multiple lines that have a common indentation.

 Indented strings are denoted by *double single quotes* (`'' ''`).